 Benjamin Moore Gray Owl 2137-60

-Seriously, look at the above photo to see how the undertones can shift – compare the 3 wall portions to each other…
+Seriously, look at the above photo to see how the undertones can shift – compare the three layers of wall to each other…

 - Center narrow wall space: Pretty ‘gray’